bowernite/dotfiles/README.md

 ### Bartender ⧓

 As of writing this, there's a Bartender 4 update that is only for Big Sur+.
 Because of the unknown of that, when setting up just set up Bartender manually.
 Maybe at that time, run the pref diffs and add them to the macos setup script as necessary.

+- Make sure it runs at login
+- Configure any apps necessary in the menu bar (`NEXT_MACHINE`: Run the pref diffs and record it somewhere, in case we ever want to automate this part)

 ### Terminal 💻